chingu-voyages/v44-tier2-team-21/README.md

-1. Add bots by entering a name, a color, and then selecting their boolean value, initial direction of movement, and their opertation.
+1. Add bots by entering a name, a color, and then selecting their boolean value, initial direction of movement, and their operation.
 You can add up to four bots.
 2. Select the bots you wish to play by clicking on them in the list.
 3. Press the Battle! button to begin the match.